 Points of Distinction

-- Learn from professionals in the health care field who ensures that the knowledge you acquire in class can be applied the next day at work and throughout your career.
+- Faculty are working professionals in the healthcare field who ensure that the knowledge you acquire in class can be applied the next day at work and throughout your career.